 - gauge the students’ ability to synthesize data in the History of Present Illness

 - provide feedback to students on these clinical skills

 - measure the skills of the class as a whole such that individual and curricular deficiencies can be accessed

 - create the opportunity to experience a timed clinical skills examination that is similar to the End of Second Year Assessment (EOSYA), End of Third Year Assessment (EOTYA) and the USMLE Step 2 CS exam

-The exam takes place at the Clinical Skills & Simulation Center on a series of dates in late spring.
+The exam takes place at the Clinical Skills & Simulation Center.
 It draws on materials learned in ICM-1 Fall, ICM-1 Spring, and IP.
-There is one case played by standardized patients trained by the Office of Medical Education faculty.
-Each student will be in the Clinical Skills and Simulation Center for approximately one hour on their scheduled day.
+There is one case played by standardized patients trained by the Medical Education faculty.
+Each student will be in the Clinical Skills and Simulation Center for approximately two hours on their scheduled day.

 The schedule is as follows:

 - 20 minutes orientation and instructions